Coresignal logo

 • Average contract value (ACV).
 The average deal size should go up along with CAC if your account-based selling model is working.
 It measures the revenue brought in by an average deal.

 • Customer lifetime value (CLV).
-The value that the customer is expected to bring to the company over the entire relationship is also high with account-based selling.
+With account-based selling, the value that the customer is expected to bring to the company over the entire relationship is also high.

 Summing up